 How to Treat Mastitis

-If you’re wondering how to cure mastitis, we’ve got good news: It’s generally an easy condition to treat.
+If you’re wondering how to cure this painful condition, we’ve got good news: It’s generally an easy to treat.
 It is important to note, however, that prompt treatment is important.
 If mastitis goes untreated, it can escalate and lead to a breast abscess—a buildup of infected fluid in breast tissue—which can be more difficult to treat.

 Though it’s a good idea to seek the advice of a healthcare professional if you experience a fever or flu-like symptoms, mastitis can generally be cured with a few at-home remedies.

-In addition to rest, proper nutrition, and plenty of fluids, here’s how to cure mastitis at home:
+In addition to rest, proper nutrition, and plenty of fluids, here are some other at-home treatments:

 - Warm compress: Before breastfeeding your baby, press a warm, wet compress (or a heating pad) onto the affected area of your breast for approximately 15 minutes.
 This will help soothe any tenderness and increase the flow of milk, eventually clearing the plugged duct.